DeveloperC286/conventional_commits_next_version/README.md

 ## Unit Testing
-The unit test suite has a number parameterised tests testing the Conventional Commits v1.0.0 format parsing, cargo can be used to setup and run all the unit tests.
+The unit test suite has several parameterised tests testing the Conventional Commits v1.0.0 format parsing.
+Cargo is used to set up and run all the unit tests.

 ```
 cargo test